<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=219278401939698&amp;ev=PageView&amp;noscript=1">

 First, Consider an Audit

-One of the first steps to take is to have a technical SEO audit completed (through a professional or an online resource like Moz and SEO Analyzer.
-This type of audit will look at factors that are impacting your ability to rank.
-It will look for things such as:
+The first step is to conduct a technical SEO audit, either through a professional or using online tools like Moz and SEO Analyzer.
+This audit will identify factors that affect your ranking, such as:

 How to Create a Disavow File